jashapiro/BioCS/BioCS_syllabus_2015.md

 ## Course Description

 This course is an introduction to biology through computer science, or an introduction to computer science through biology.
-The course will examine biological systems through the use of computer science, exploring concepts from bioinformatics, evolution, ecology, and molecular biology through the practice of writing and modifying code in the Python programming language.
+The course will examine biological systems through the use of computer science, exploring concepts and solving problems from bioinformatics, evolution, ecology, and molecular biology through the practice of writing and modifying code in the Python programming language.
 The course will introduce students to the subject matter and branches of computer science as an academic discipline, and the nature, development, coding, testing, documenting and analysis of the efficiency and limitations of algorithms.

 ### Learning objectives
 The goal of this course is to introduce concepts from computer science and biology in an integrated approach, while drawing connections between these two fields of study.
 Specifically, students completing the course should be able to: